 - Also, Subtasks come handy when the work of the main task needs to be delegated between different team members and tracked separately – even if one team handles all the work.
 Such a case would be for example with a “Redesign of a Sign In User Flow” where the copywriter suggests copy changes on various screens which are then handled by different developers.

 What’s great about subtasks is that, whenever they get completed, they give you a sense of progression and make the project move forward.
 Many times they also come into a great help for effective estimates in cost and deadlines.

 As far as Subtasks are great, there are times when you see that these small tasks will rather “sit inside” the main Issue and depend on it.
 In such a case, instead of creating Subtasks, it’s better to just go with Smart Checklist for Jira.
 These lists are great in many ways!
 They make everything so clear and obvious at first sight.

 - Checklists work perfectly when you want to include the Definition of Done for your Jira Issue and keep it inside of it at all times.

 - Following the Definition of Done example, checklists also work great for Acceptance Criteria Lists, such as shown below.

 - Next, you can go with checklists when the main issue is a Bug Fix and the description needs to inform the QA team of the steps to follow to get the result.

 - Finally, it’s better to use a checklist when the main Issue contains a list of requirements of the main task, such as below.

 There are always some good reasons to use either Subtasks or Smart Checklists in your Jira Issues.
 Both ways are great and there is no better or worse.
-It is rather the matter of what works best and when.
+It is rather the matter of following Jira best practices for what works best and when.
 That’s why our final conclusion and suggestion would be to simply try both and then decide which one is most convenient for your own way of organizing your Jira Issues.